 (3) a.
 Hij zou zich steeds weer verzetten hoor [tegen een dergelijk voorstel].
-He would himself always again oppose PRT against a such proposal 'He would never cease to oppose that kind of proposals, don't forget that'
+He would himself always again oppose PRT against a such proposal

-b.
-Hij zou zich steeds weer verzetten [tegen een dergelijk voorstel] hoor, [die kerel].

-He would himself always again oppose against a such proposal PRT that guy 'That guy would never cease to oppose that kind of proposals, don't forget that'

-c.
-Hij zou zich niet verzetten [tegen een dergelijk voorstel], [die kerel], integendeel.

-He would himself not oppose against a such proposal, that guy, PRT 'That guy would never oppose such a proposal, on the contrary'
+- 'He would never cease to oppose that kind of proposals, don't forget that' - b.
+Hij zou zich steeds weer verzetten [tegen een dergelijk voorstel] hoor, [die kerel]. - He would himself always again oppose against a such proposal PRT that guy 'That guy would never cease to oppose that kind of proposals, don't forget that' - c.
+Hij zou zich niet verzetten [tegen een dergelijk voorstel], [die kerel], integendeel. - He would himself not oppose against a such proposal, that guy, PRT 'That guy would never oppose such a proposal, on the contrary'

-It turns out that it is possible discover preferences of specific particles for each of the positions.
-Whereas hoor would sound bad after an utterance which has both the extraposition and right dislocation position filled, whereas integendeel can only be placed at the end.
+Specific particles show a preference for one of the three positions.
+For example, hoor would sound bad after an utterance which has both the extraposition and right dislocation position filled, whereas integendeel can only be placed at the end.
 In section 4, we will go through a longer list of pragmatic particles and pay attention to preferences like the ones mentioned here for hoor and integendeel.